isomerpages/nlb-mobile-guide/spotlight/career-in-focus/2021-04-06-interacting-with-others-01.md

 <h5>3. <a href="https://www.thebalancecareers.com/collaboration-skills-with-examples-2059686">What Are Collaboration Skills?</a><br/>
 <i>Alison Doyle.</i> Published on The Balance Careers on 26 June 2020.</h5>
-<p>In this article learn about the skills required to collaborate successfully at work.
-These include, being a clear communicator, listening actively, taking responsibility for mistakes, and respecting and being conscious of team diversity.</p>
+<p>In this article, learn about the skills required to collaborate successfully at work.
+These include being a clear communicator, listening actively, taking responsibility for mistakes, and respecting and being conscious of team diversity.</p>

 <h5>4. <a href="https://www.cio.com/article/3262704/diversity-and-inclusion-8-best-practices-for-changing-your-culture.amp.html">Diversity and Inclusion: 8 Best Practices for Changing Your Culture</a><br/>
 <i>Sharon Florentine.</i> Published on CIO on 14 Feb 2020.</h5>